eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 ![](./figures/marketplace-create-account.svg)

-1. A customer or an eligible party use the Customer Mobile App or the EP Web App, respectively, to request a new account.
+1. A customer or an eligible party uses the Customer Mobile App or the EP Web App, respectively, to request a new account.
 1. The Customer Mobile App/EP Web App send the request for a new account to the Marketplace Application.
 1. The Marketplace Application redirects the customer/eligible party to the IAM.
 1. The customer/eligible party creates a new account at the IAM.
 1. The IAM stores the new account at the Database.
 1. The new account is stored in the Database.
-1. The Customer Mobile App/EP Webb App is notified.
+1. The Customer Mobile App/EP Web App is notified.

 After that, the customer/eligible party acquires a valid token from the IAM and includes this token in all the messages to the Marketplace Application.
 The Marketplace Application validates tokens at the IAM for authentication of customers/eligible parties.